 In June 2020, Twitter launched its take on the popular “Stories” format with a new feature called Fleets.
 Twitter is one of the latest social media channels to jump on this bandwagon, and Fleets has been introduced as a way for users to express themselves without worrying about the how many likes or retweets their content is showcasing.

-Currently, Twitter Fleets is available on the mobile app in some select countries.
-It’s still being tested and soft-launched at various locations by the network.
+After months of soft-testing and phased launches, Twitter Fleets is now globally available on the Twitter mobile app in all countries.
 In it’s current version, when you post a Fleet to your Twitter profile it will be visible on the feed for just 24 hours, after which your audience won’t be able to view it.

 Twitter India published a tweet explaining how the feature works: